 4. Envisioning the Future: Collaborating with the community to explore possible solutions

-This series will explore what the CoF Team has already learned and achieved together with the MIT Sloan community.
+This blog series will explore what the CoF Team has learned and achieved together with the MIT Sloan community.
 Keep an eye out for more opportunities to help shape the future of education here on campus and beyond!

 Author